Stadium Village station: History and design

 Queues for trains after a Minnesota Vikings game in November 2014.

 The first light rail proposal in 1981 by the Metropolitan Council identified an Oak Street station on Washington Avenue adjacent to Stadium Village's namesake Memorial Stadium.
 These plans, which included an entire network, were largely mothballed after the Minnesota Legislature banned the use of public funds on light rail transit in 1985.

 In 1999 a direct bus predecessor to the Green Line, Route 50, was created as a limited stop service with Oak Street also the final stop on campus before 27th Avenue.
 The original Central Corridor design was roughly similar to its current design at 23rd Avenue, except the station would be configured as a sunken island platform.
 Directly south would have been the west portal for a tunnel under Washington Avenue.
 North it would have followed the same alignment and climbed to grade parallel with the Transitway.
 The Final EIS in 2009 concluded trains would run at grade on Washington Avenue, modifying the station to be built at grade configuration.

 Construction of the line along the Transitway began in 2011, with construction of the station starting in 2012.
 The station opened along with the rest of the line in 2014.

 Stadium Village was the west end of a free-fare zone with the Campus Zone Pass available to University of Minnesota students, staff, and facility.
 The program launched with the fall 2014 semester and was discontinued the fall 2022 semester after the university moved to a free universal transit pass for students.

-In 2025 the E Line will serve the station, with new University & 23rd Avenue station facilities constructed for bus rapid transit operations.
+In 2025 the E Line opened to serve the station, with new University & 23rd Avenue station facilities constructed for bus rapid transit operations.